-- (a) with respect to the United States, - (i) the customs territory of the United States, which includes the 50 states, the District of Columbia, and Puerto Rico: - (ii) the foreign trade zones located in the United States and Puerto Rico; and - (iii) any areas beyond the territorial seas of the United States within which, in accordance with international law and its domestic law, the United States may exercise rights with respect to the seabed and subsoil and their natural resources.
+- (a) with respect to the United States, - (i) the customs territory of the United States, which includes the 50 states, the District of Columbia, and Puerto Rico; - (ii) the foreign trade zones located in the United States and Puerto Rico; and - (iii) any areas beyond the territorial seas of the United States within which, in accordance with international law and its domestic law, the United States may exercise rights with respect to the seabed and subsoil and their natural resources. - (b) with respect to Uruguay, the land territory, internal waters, territorial sea, and air space under its sovereignty, and the exclusive economic zone and the continental shelf within which it exercises sovereign rights and jurisdiction, in accordance with international law.

+"TRIPS Agreement" means the Agreement on Trade-Related Aspects of Intellectual Property Rights, which is part of the WTO Agreement.8

+8 For greater certainty, "TRIPS Agreement" includes any waiver in force between the Parties of any provision of the TRIPS Agreement granted by WTO Members in accordance with the WTO Agreement.

-- (b) with respect to Rwanda, the customs territory of the Republic of Rwanda, which includes the four Provinces and the City of Kigali. - "TRIPS Agreement" means the Agreement on Trade-Related Aspects of Intellectual Property Rights, contained in Annex 1C to the WTO Agreement.8 - "UNCITRAL Arbitration Rules" means the arbitration rules of the United Nations Commission on International Trade Law. - "WTO Agreement" means the Marrakesh Agreement Establishing the World Trade Organization, done on April 15, 1994.
+"UNCITRAL Arbitration Rules" means the arbitration rules of the United Nations Commission on International Trade Law.

+"WTO Agreement" means the Marrakesh Agreement Establishing the World Trade Organization, done on April 15, 1994.